-\paragraph{Selective conditional inference:} Selective conditional inference is a hot topic in recent statistics literature.
-See \cite{taylor2015statistical}, \cite{benjamini2020selective}, \cite{kuchibhotla22}.
-It is also gaining growing attention in recent econometrics literature.
-See \cite{andrews2021inference}, \cite{andrews2024inference}, \cite{akgun24}.
+\paragraph{Selective conditional inference.} Selective conditional inference is a topic of growing interest in recent statistics literature \citep[see][]{taylor2015statistical,benjamini2020selective,kuchibhotla22}, and is gaining attention in econometrics as well \citep[see][]{andrews2021inference,andrews2024inference,akgun24}.
 This paper extends the scope of this selective inference method.
-The main issue addressed in the selective inference literature is the complication arising from the fact that using a sample to choose a null hypothesis and consecutively testing it with the same sample conflicts with the mathematical foundations of the classical tests, such as Wald, LM, or LR.
-This issue is sometimes referred to as \textit{double dipping} \citep{kriegeskorte09}. \cite{kuchibhotla22} reviews these efforts with a particular emphasis on inference following model selection.
-The main problem is that testing a null hypothesis on model fit, following a procedure that best fits the sample at hand, results in highly anti-conservative test statistics \citep[see][for the consequences of homogeneity testing post-clustering]{chen23,patton23,gao24}.
+The main issue addressed in this literature is that using a sample to choose a null hypothesis and consecutively testing it with the same sample conflicts with the mathematical foundations of the classical tests, such as Wald, LM, or LR, an issue sometimes referred to as \textit{double dipping} \citep{kriegeskorte09}. \cite{kuchibhotla22} reviews these efforts with a particular emphasis on inference following model selection.
+The main problem is that testing a null hypothesis of model fit, using a procedure that best fits the sample at hand, yields highly anti-conservative test statistics \citep[see][for the consequences of homogeneity testing post-clustering]{chen23,gao24}.
 Two of the most popular solutions for double dipping are sample splitting and selective inference.
-As mentioned above, \cite{patton23} proposed a split-sample method.
-Although simple to implement, their methodology has important drawbacks, such as the question of how to split the sample, invalidity under general forms of time series dependence, and loss of power due to the reduction of the number of observations \citep[see][for a more detailed discussion on sample splitting]{kuchibhotla22}.
+As mentioned above, \cite{patton23} proposed a split-sample method; although simple to implement, their methodology has important drawbacks, such as the question of how to split the sample, invalidity under general forms of time series dependence, and loss of power due to the reduction of the number of observations \citep[see][for a more detailed discussion on sample splitting]{kuchibhotla22}.